Digital Markets Act: Spotify

+Samsung

+Although Samsung had appeared earlier on a list of possible gatekeepers, it was not on the final list.

+X (Twitter)

+In October 2024, the European Commission decided that X (formerly known as Twitter) is not considered a gatekeeper in online social networking, as it is "not an important gateway for business users to reach end users."

 Reaction within the European Union

 France

 The French Government expressed its ambition for imposing stricter enforcement on competition rules, so as to prevent giant tech firms favouring their own services, ousting rivals or maintaining their dominant positions.

 Nevertheless, France would like to rely on the possibility of adapting the rules, through the Digital Markets Act, in order to respond to the constant changes of the digital market.